pavankrissh/Fucntional-Verification-using-UVM/README.md

 # Fucntional-Verification-of-RAM-Module-using-UVM
-Verification of the RAM Module using the UVM and System Verilog test benches
+This Project is mainly focused on the Verification of the RAM Module using the UVM and System Verilog test benches